destinyae/swarms/README.md

     2. Analyzing key financial metrics such as revenue growth, profitability margins, liquidity ratios, and debt levels
     3. Assessing the company's historical financial performance and projecting future performance based on assumptions and market conditions
     4. Identifying any financial risks or red flags that could impact the acquisition decision
-    5. Providing a detailed report on your findings and recommendations to the Managing Director
+    5. Provide a detailed report on your findings and recommendations to the Managing Director

     Be sure to consider factors such as the sustainability of {company}' business model, the strength of its customer base, and its ability to generate consistent cash flows.
 Your analysis should be data-driven, objective, and aligned with Blackstone's investment criteria.
     """,